stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Active Decisions

+- **Test Organization Strategy**:

+  - Organized tests into three files (`test_db_client.py`, `test_db_client_additional.py`, `test_db_client_coverage.py`) for clarity
+  - Structured test classes by functional areas (core methods, conversion methods, Wikipedia integration, etc.)
+  - Used consistent naming conventions for test methods to clearly indicate what's being tested
+  - Documented remaining uncovered lines (10 lines at 96% coverage) with explanations for why they're difficult to test

+- **Script Enhancements**:

   - Added a new `--all` option to process all available landmarks in the database
   - Integrated with the `DbClient.get_total_record_count()` method to determine the total number of landmarks
   - Made `process_all` an optional parameter with a default value of `False` to maintain backward compatibility
   - Ensured that `--all` respects the `--limit` option if provided (using the smaller of the two values)
   - Added pagination support to `process_wikipedia_articles.py` to give more control over landmark processing
   - Made `start_page` an optional parameter with a default value of 1 to maintain backward compatibility
   - Updated functions to properly handle the new parameter throughout the processing pipeline

+- **Code Quality Improvements**:

   - Used a unified attribute access approach with the `safe_get_attribute()` function instead of maintaining separate code paths for different object types
   - Improved type annotations to ensure proper static type checking
   - Added better logging for debugging problematic landmark processing
   - Enhanced robustness by handling both dictionary and object attribute access patterns consistently
   - Adopted a modular approach to break down complex functions into smaller, more focused units with clear responsibilities

 ## Next Steps

+- **Testing Improvements**:

+  - Update remaining tests for additional modules to meet or exceed 80% coverage
+  - Create parameterized tests for similar test cases with different inputs
+  - Implement property-based testing for complex data conversions
+  - Consider testing with actual API responses for better integration coverage
+  - Add performance testing for methods that work with large datasets
+  - Split test files by functionality for better organization

+- **Wikipedia Processing Enhancements**:

   - Implement better error handling for oversized Wikipedia articles (like The Ansonia - LP-00285) that exceed token limits
   - Add automatic chunk size adjustment for large Wikipedia articles to prevent 400 errors
   - Enhance the Wikipedia article fetcher to automatically split very large articles into smaller chunks
   - Add additional filtering options to target specific types of landmarks or specific geographical areas
   - Create a resumption capability to continue processing from where a previous run left off
   - Implement smart retry logic for failed landmarks, with backoff strategies

+- **Code Quality Continuation**:

   - Continue monitoring landmark processing to ensure no new errors occur
   - Consider applying similar robust attribute access patterns in other parts of the codebase
   - Update test cases to verify both dictionary and object attribute access works as expected
   - Consider adding additional error handling and recovery mechanisms to make processing even more robust
   - Apply similar refactoring techniques to other complex functions in the codebase to improve maintainability
   - Add additional validation for other command-line arguments to prevent conflicts